jkaninda/goma-gateway/docs/usermanual/mtls.md

 In this mode, Goma Gateway acts as the **client**, authenticating itself to the backend server using a client certificate while also verifying the backend’s certificate for authenticity.

 > **Note:**
-> Goma Gateway does **not** support accepting inbound mTLS connections from external clients.
+> Goma Gateway does **not** support accepting inbound mTLS connections from external clients, we are working on this feature for a future release.
 > mTLS is only applied **between Goma Gateway and upstream backends**.

 ---